RAW Recipe: Apricot Jam Bars With Perfect Flakey Pastry Crust

 However, most raw desserts are centered entirely around nuts: crumbly walnut crusts and chewy almond cookies and silky cashew cheesecake, and on, and on.
 They’re delicious and they’re nutritious, but nuts carry a few of their own issues.
 For one, they’re quite high in calories.
 But more importantly, they can be rough on digestion.
 I find that too many nuts will disagree with me, especially in combination with fruit.
 It’s a common phenomenon and many people experience it – Damian calls it “nut belly”.
 Or more like, “nut belly, groooooan”.

-So recently I’ve focused creating amazing raw desserts that are totally nut-free.
+So recently I’ve focused on creating amazing raw desserts that are totally nut-free.
 And I’ve had some awesome success!
 This recipe, for example, brought to my palate a sensation I hadn’t thought possible to experience while raw: perfectly buttery, perfectly flakey, perfectly perfect pastry crust.
 It’s magical.

 The secret ingredient is coconut flour, my new favorite ingredient.
 My particular coconut flour was sent to me by Coconut Secret, and not to sound like an ad or something but man, this stuff is revolutionary!
 It’s completely changed my ideas of what’s possible in the world of unbaking.
 Seriously life changing!
-Coconut Secret is a great company and they have an awesome little line of raw products (which I’ll talk about another time), but you can get coconut four from many sources.
+Coconut Secret is a great company and they have an awesome little line of raw products (which I’ll talk about another time), but you can get coconut flour from many sources.
 I’ve seen it in a bunch of different bulk bins.
 (As a note, not all coconut flour is raw, so double check if that’s important to you).

 Strange new ingredient aside, these treats come together quickly and easily.